 Here are some serving tips:

-Bitter gourd is also been used in the pickling preparations.
+Bitter gourd is also used in the pickling preparations.

-Bitter gourd may contain alkaloid substances like quinine and morodicine, resins and saponic glycosides, which may be cause intolerance in some people.
-Their bitterness and toxicity may be reduced somewhat by parboiling or soaking in salt water for upto 10 minutes.
+Bitter gourd may contain alkaloid substances like quinine and morodicine, resins, and saponin glycosides, which may be the cause of intolerance in some people.
+Their bitterness and toxicity may be reduced somewhat by parboiling or soaking in salted water for up to 10 minutes.
 Toxicity symptoms may include excessive salivation, facial redness, dimness of vision, stomach pain, nausea, vomiting, diarrhea, muscular weakness.
 (Medical disclaimer).